In This Article

 The only adults who attend Alateen meetings are the one or two Alateen group sponsors who are there to provide meeting guidance.

 Attendance at an Alateen meeting is appropriate for anyone who:

 Anyone who attends a single Alateen meeting and doesn’t feel comfortable or isn’t sure if there is value in the program is encouraged to participate in a different group meeting.
-There are usually several Alateen and Al-anon meetings within an area held at different locations and/or at other times and are attended by different people.
+There are usually several Alateen and Al-Anon meetings within an area held at different locations and/or at other times and are attended by different people.

-Benefits of Alateen meetings include:
+Benefits of Alateen Meetings

-Though an Al-anon meeting is open to people of all ages, teens are encouraged to attend Alateen meetings.
+Though an Al-Anon meeting is open to people of all ages, teens are encouraged to attend Alateen meetings.
 Peer support tends to be more effective in these situations.
 Some teens feel embarrassed or ashamed of their loved one’s AUD.
 This makes Alateen the perfect venue to share concerns, issues, emotional challenges, and stories without judgment.

 Alateen is based on the principles of other 12-step programs, all of which place high importance on remaining anonymous.
 This ensures everyone can share openly and honestly without concern about discussions of their situations outside of the meetings.
 Meetings take place at secure and private suitable places.
 Attendees use only their first names.